slsa-framework/slsa/docs/spec/v1.0/terminology.md

 Using terms such as "platform," "system," and "service" interchangeably can cause confusion.

 For consistency: Whenever possible, default to "platform."
-"Service" is reserved for use within the requirements and "system" is reserved for use to describe both software and tools internal to a platform.
+Instead of using "service," a reference to a "hosted platform" should be used.
+A reference to some specific software or tools internal to a platform can be made with "platform component" unless there is a more appropriate definition to use directly like "control plane."
 External self-sescribed services and systems can continue to be called by these terms.

 --->